chris-haste/fastapi-logger/docs/api-reference.md

 ### `configure_logging()`

-The primary function for setting up structured logging in your application.
+**Primary function for setting up structured logging in your application.**

 ```python
 from fapilog import configure_logging